Kotlin/dokka/docs/src/doc/docs/user_guide/applying/gradle.md

             // Allows to customize documentation generation options on a per-package basis
             // Repeat for multiple packageOptions
-            // If multiple packages match the same matchingRegex, the longuest matchingRegex will be used perPackageOption {
+            // If multiple packages match the same matchingRegex, the longest matchingRegex will be used perPackageOption {
                 // will match kotlin and all sub-packages of it matchingRegex.set("kotlin($|\\.).*")